 - Limes, cut into little wedges

-In a bow, l mix together cole slaw mix (but don’t use the cole slaw dressing that comes with it), cilantro and dice red onion.
+In a nice big bowl, mix together the dry coleslaw mix (don’t use the coleslaw dressing that comes with it!), cilantro and diced red onion.

-Stir cole slaw mixture together until all ingredients are well combined and refrigerate for a minimum of one hour.
-We found that it was easiest to mix up the slaw mixture by using our hands.
-Just be sure to wash them well before and after!
+Stir the coleslaw mixture together until all of the ingredients are well combined and then pop it in the fridge for at least an hour.
+We found that it was easiest to mix up the slaw mixture by using our hands, but make sure that you wash them well before and after!

-Grill Chicken breasts and cut into small cubes.
-In a preheated skillet, warm up stir fry oil.
-When oil is hot add chicken.
-Fry for about 2 minutes or so until chicken is hot and coated in stir fry oil.
-Remove chicken from skillet and add 1 cup of vegetable oil to the pan.
-We also coated the chicken in the vinaigrette because we really wanted that Asian taste.
+Grill the chicken breasts and cut them into small cubes.
+In a preheated skillet, warm up the stir fry oil.
+When the oil is hot, add the grilled chicken.
+Fry the chicken in the oil for about 2 minutes or so until it’s hot and coated in stir fry oil.
+Remove the chicken from skillet and add 1 cup of vegetable oil to the pan.
+(We also coated the chicken in the vinaigrette because we really wanted that Asian taste.)